steveloughran/engineering-proposals/refactoring-s3a.md

 at this level.
-* If operations are invoked here which need access to specific files in `S3AFilesystem`, rather than pass in a reference to the owner, the specific fields are passed down as contructor parameters, `StoreContext` and, when appropriate, method parameters, including an `OperationContext`.
+* If operations are invoked here which need access to specific files in `S3AFilesystem`, rather than pass in a reference to the owner, the specific fields are passed down as constructor parameters, `StoreContext` and, when appropriate, method parameters, including an `OperationContext`.